A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Model Development

 \subsection{General Setup of the Study}

-The main component of a micro prudential solvency stress testing framework is the projection of a financial institution capital adequacy ratio or recently the CET 1 ratio (Core Equity Tier I ratio).
-In this study, we develop a Deep Neural Network structure which receives as input the Macro variables and Balance sheet components mentioned in Section 2 and provides as output the balance sheet and profitability structure of the bank on one year horizon as measured by 9 core variables namely Net loans, Deposits, Assets, Earning Assets, Deposits, Cost of funding, Yield on earning assets, Noninterest income to assets, Risk Weight Density and Cost of Risk {Loss allowance to loans).
+The main aim of a micro prudential solvency ST framework is the projection of a financial institution's CAR or the more recent Core Equity Tier (CET)-1 ratio.
+To this end, we develop a DNN structure which receives as input the Macro variables and Balance sheet components described in the previous section.
+The produced output corresponds to the balance sheet and profitability structure of the bank on one year horizon, as measured by $9$ \textit{core} variables, namely: \textit{Net loans}, \textit{Deposits}, \textit{Assets}, \textit{Earning Assets}, \textit{Cost of funding}, \textit{Yield on earning assets}, \textit{Noninterest income to assets}, \textit{Risk Weight Density} and \textit{Cost of Risk} (loss allowance to loans).

-We focus on the forecasting of the CAR ratio since CET-1 ratio was introduced under Basel III and is not available throughout our dataset.
-Specifically, our aim is to project the in a one-year-ahead the CAR ratio of each financial institution in the sample.
-CAR ratio by definition is the ratio of a bank’s capital over the risk weighted assets in each time point t.
-In order to simulate the core mechanics of a stress testing framework we simulate the evolution of the key financial variables of a financial institutions balance sheet.
-The main setup is that we project one year ahead the evolution of the capital and the the risk weighted assets in order to forecast the one year ahead CAR.
-The approach followed to adjust the capital in time t is given by the formula:
+We focus on forecasting of CAR, since CET-1 ratio was introduced under Basel III and is not available throughout our dataset.
+Our aim is to project the in a one-year-ahead the CAR ratio of each financial institution in the sample.
+CAR, by definition, is the ratio of a \textit{bank’s Capital} over the \textit{Risk Weighted Assets} at each time point $t$.
+In order to simulate the core mechanics of an ST framework, we simulate the evolution of the key financial variables of a financial institution's balance sheet.
+Specifically, we project one-year ahead, the \textit{evolution of the capital} and the \textit{risk weighted assets} to forecast the one-year ahead CAR.
+The approach followed to adjust the capital at time $t$ reads:

-In order to adjust the capital of each entity we model 8 key financial variables.
-The first four refer to the dynamic evolution of the balance sheet i.e the growth of the asset and liability side: the growth rate of Deposits, Total loans, Total Assets, Total Earning Assets.
-The remaining 4 refer to the yield in the next year of each item from the asset or liability side: cost of risk of loans, yield on earning assets, yield on deposits and yield of net fees and commissions of total assets.
+To adjust the capital of each entity, we model 8 key financial variables.
+The first four concern the dynamic evolution of a balance sheet, i.e., the growth of the asset and liability side: the \textit{growth rate} of \textit{Deposits}, \textit{Total loans}, \textit{Total Assets}, \textit{Total Earning Assets}.
+The remaining 4, the yield in the next year of each item from the asset or liability side: \textit{cost of risk of loans}, \textit{yield on earning assets}, \textit{yield on deposits} and \textit{yield of net fees and commissions of total assets}.